 Although Pune is not one of the more popular tourist destinations in India it does have a wide range of attractions that will keep adventurous travellers entertained for several days:

-Aga Khan Palace: Fantastic building blending Mughal and Italian architectural styles now opened as a museum.
-The palace is most famous being were Independence movement leader Gandhi was imprisoned by the British during the 1940s.
+- Aga Khan Palace: Fantastic building blending Mughal and Italian architectural styles now opened as a museum.
+The palace is most famous being where Independence movement leader Gandhi was imprisoned by the British during the 1940s.